Department of Counseling

 1. to present theoretical and practical experiences which prepare graduates to function effectively as counselors

-2. encourage the spirit of inquiry and the production and utilization of research among both faculty and students produce counselors who use appropriate, culturally sensitive, intervention strategies and skills in working with clients.
+2. encourage the spirit of inquiry and the production and utilization of research among both faculty and students

-3. foster the development of an awareness and understanding of problems and professional issues as well as the legal and ethical concerns in the counseling profession.
+4. foster the development of an awareness and understanding of problems and professional issues as well as the legal and ethical concerns in the counseling profession.

-4. foster the development of the characteristics, personal qualities, and levels of integrity necessary to meet professional standards.
+5. foster the development of the characteristics, personal qualities, and levels of integrity necessary to meet professional standards.

-5. provide opportunities for planned periodic self-evaluation and the development of greater self-understanding as well as the qualities of openness, tolerance, and acceptance of self and others.
+6. provide opportunities for planned periodic self-evaluation and the development of greater self-understanding as well as the qualities of openness, tolerance, and acceptance of self and others.

-6. develop and provide a multicultural environment that fosters skills necessary for professional counseling in a diverse society.
+7. develop and provide a multicultural environment that fosters skills necessary for professional counseling in a diverse society.

 Upon completion, many graduates seek professional certification and state licensure as professional counselors.
-Recent graduates are currently working in clinical mental health agencies, public and private schools, vocational rehabilitation agencies, addiction treatment facilities, university counseling and advising centers, disability and veteran’s departments, and private practices.
+Recent graduates are currently working in clinical mental health agencies, public and private schools, clinical rehabilitation agencies, addiction treatment facilities, university counseling and advising centers, disability and veteran’s departments, and private practices.
 Other students choose to continue their studies with doctoral work in areas of counseling or educational leadership.

 For more information please contact: